junbl/moxie-discord-bot/README.md

 /pool new 8 Dragon server
 ```

-If you want a pool to stay private to only you, you can use the pool commands in a DM with Mox.
+If you want a pool to stay private to only you, you can use the `pool` commands in a DM with Mox.

-### `/pool` command reference
+### Subcommands
 #### `new`
 Creates a pool.